Case Study 13 min read

 At 3 creators we felt like geniuses.
 At 8 we were drowning.
 At 15 we nearly shut down.
 This is an honest account of what specifically broke at each growth threshold and how data visibility solved each one.

-There is a version of this post that would be a humble brag.
-“We scaled from 3 to 30 creators in 18 months.”
-That is true.
-What is also true is that the journey was not a smooth upward curve — it was a series of near-catastrophic operational failures that we survived mostly through luck and stubbornness, and which we eventually solved not through management insight but through data.
+We scaled from 3 to 30 creators in 18 months.
+That sentence sounds like a success story.
+What it does not capture is the series of near-catastrophic operational failures we survived mostly through luck and stubbornness — and which we eventually solved not through management insight but through data.

 At 3 Creators: We Thought We Were Good at This

-When she left — which she did, amicably, after 11 months, to manage her own operation — we lost 70% of our revenue in a week.
 The two remaining creators were not enough to sustain the team we had built.
 We rebuilt, but the experience taught us something important: we had been mistaking creator quality for agency quality.
 We had no real systems.
 We had a spreadsheet and a group chat.
+There is a difference between running an agency and riding a talented creator’s wave — and most early-stage agencies do not know which one they are doing.

 At 5 Creators: Manual Chat Monitoring Fails

-The problem was chat coverage.
-With five creators each generating 50-150 fan conversations per day, we had between 250 and 750 conversations happening simultaneously across the portfolio that needed monitoring.
-Our chatter team was small and responsible for multiple creators.
+The first concrete operational breakdown happened at five creators.
+Five creators each generating 50-150 fan conversations per day meant 250-750 conversations happening simultaneously across the portfolio, all needing monitoring.
+Our chatter team was small, responsible for multiple creators.
 When one creator had a high-volume day, coverage on the others thinned.

 The fix required getting off manual monitoring entirely and building automated coverage alerts.
 We needed to know in real time which conversations were sitting unanswered, not find out a week later through revenue variance.